In this section we're going to take a closer look at Golem's primary execution environment - the virtual machine runtime.

 Dockerfilewhich describes what kind of a machine we need along with some custom configuration.

 To learn more about creating such an image take a look here:

 Golem's VM runtime does not use Docker images directly.
 Instead, it uses

 .gvmifiles - a format developed internally to greatly reduce image size compared to Docker.

 Converting a Docker image to

 When developing a Golem application it's important to test the final

 .gvmiimage rather than it's base Docker image.
 This is because there are some important differences between the two which may affect the application code.

 To learn about running Golem VM images locally using

-Once an image is ready to be used within the Golem network it needs to be uploaded to a well-known repository so that it can be downloaded by provider nodes.
+Once an image is ready to be used within the Golem network it needs to be uploaded to a publicly available location (eg. on Golem image repository) so that it can be downloaded by provider nodes.